Orgullo embodies the spirit of Madrid. No wonder the Madrid Pride Parade

 Overall, at the parade, Madrid’s pride was demonstrated in a loud, clear and bright manner.

 After several nights of endless parties and other forms of celebration, Orgullo changed its focus on the morning of July 5th, switching to hosting events that catered to younger generations.
-While some streets were still covered with garbage and evidence from the night before, Chuecha appeared to be spotless as it hosted a number of Pride activities for children.
-Chueca Kids, whose tent was located directly outside of the Chuecha metro station, offered both face painting and costumes for young children.
+While some streets were still covered with garbage and evidence from the night before, Chueca appeared to be spotless as it hosted a number of Pride activities for children.
+Chueca Kids, whose tent was located directly outside of the Chueca metro station, offered both face painting and costumes for young children.